Switzerland profile - Timeline

 2012 November - The Ecopop environmentalist group collects enough signatures to force a national referendum to cap annual population growth at 0.2%, by drastically restricting immigration.

 2013 June - Lower house of parliament refuses to debate bill to allow banks to pass client information to US tax authorities in pursuit of American tax evaders.
 US has threatened to deny Swiss banks access to dollar markets unless the country complies.

-2013 September - Voters reject proposal to scrap military conscription.
+2013 September - Voters reject a proposal to scrap military conscription.

-2014 February - A Swiss People's Party proposal to bring back strict quotas for immigration from European Union countries is narrowly passed in a national referendum.
-The vote invalidates the Swiss-EU agreement on freedom of movement.
+2014 February - A Swiss People's Party proposal to bring back strict quotas for immigration from European Union countries is narrowly passed in a national referendum, invalidating a Swiss-EU agreement on freedom of movement.